-ensure a safe, accessible and healthy living environment for residents and other users of a development;
+- ensure a safe, accessible and healthy living environment for residents and other users of a development; - ii) conserve and enhance biodiversity, protected trees, and sites of ecological value in the Borough and provide opportunities for habitat creation and enhancement throughout the life of a development;

-- ii) conserve and enhance biodiversity, protected trees, and sites of ecological value in the Borough and provide opportunities for habitat creation and enhancement throughout the life of a development; - iii) mitigate the environmental impact of transport by promoting alternatives to the car for accessing new development and existing development and other destinations across the Borough, and opportunities for linked trips; - be of high quality design and appropriate in scale, appearance and function to the local context and settlement hierarchy, taking advantage of opportunity to improve the character and quality of an area; - v) avoid prejudicing, either individually or cumulatively, characteristics and features of the natural and built environment; - vi) minimise and mitigate the impact on local infrastructure and services; - vii) avoid inappropriate development which causes harm to the openness and appearance of in the Green Belt; - viii) seek the maximum level of Affordable Housing on site; - ix) do not create an unacceptable level of risk to occupiers of a site, the local community and the wider environment: - x) ensure a safe, efficient and affordable transport system that allows access for all to everyday facilities; - i)x) be constructed and operated using a minimum amount of non-renewable sources and be required to use energy efficiently, such as from decentralised and renewable or low carbon sources: - #ii)xii) as a minimum standard, achieve the required levels of the Code for Sustainable Homes for residential development and BREEAM Excellent or Outstanding for non-residential development; - )xii) do not create an unacceptable level of risk to occupiers of a site, the local community and the wider environment; - xiv)xiii) conserve or enhance the historic environment of the Borough in order to maintain and where possible improve local environmental quality; - /xiv) avoiding development in the floodplain and close to river corridors unless the requirements of the sequential and exceptions tests have been met and flood prevention/mitigation measures are in place; - i)xv) incorporate the use of Sustainable Urban Drainage Systems (SUDS) where appropriate and where required by the Flood and Water Management Act 2010 to help reduce the risk of flooding; - xvii)xvi) ensure that pollutants are minimised, including emissions to air, water, soil, light and noise; and - viii)vvii) make provision for waste minimisation and recycling within the development during the construction phase and following occupation.
+- iii) mitigate the environmental impact of transport by promoting alternatives to the car for accessing new development and existing development and other destinations across the Borough, and opportunities for linked trips; - iv) be of high quality design and appropriate in scale, appearance and function to the local context and settlement hierarchy, taking advantage of opportunity to improve the character and quality of an area; - v) avoid prejudicing, either individually or cumulatively, characteristics and features of the natural and built environment; - vi) minimise and mitigate the impact on local infrastructure and services; - vii) avoid inappropriate development in the Green Belt; - viii) seek the maximum level of Affordable Housing on site; - ix) ensure a safe, efficient and affordable transport system that allows access for all to everyday facilities; - be constructed and operated using a minimum amount of non-renewable sources and be required to use energy efficiently, such as from decentralised and renewable or low carbon sources; - xi) as a minimum standard, achieve the required levels of the Code for Sustainable Homes for residential development and emissions reductions in line with the Building Regulations for non-residential development; - xii) do not create an unacceptable level of risk to occupiers of a site, the local community and the wider environment; - xiii) conserve or enhance the historic environment of the Borough in order to maintain and where possible improve local environmental quality; - xiv) avoiding development in the floodplain and close to river corridors unless the requirements of the sequential and exceptions tests have been met and flood prevention/mitigation measures are in place; - xv) incorporate the use of Sustainable Urban Drainage Systems (SUDS) where appropriate and where required by the Flood and Water Management Act 2010 to help reduce the risk of flooding; - xvi) ensure that pollutants are minimised, including emissions to air, water, soil, light and noise; and - xvii) make provision for waste minimisation and recycling within the development during the construction phase and following occupation. - 2.62 In accordance with the NPPF, this Plan is based upon and reflects the presumption in favour of sustainable development.
+The following policy expresses how the presumption will be applied locally.